TravelByRocket/no-place-to-go/README.md

 - Playing audio tracks while traveling between locations that would pause if controled by the user or if leaving the app to get directions.
 Utilizes `AVAudioPlayer` from `AVFoundation`.
 - Navigating an on-device (simulated) phone tree with instructions read with `AVSpeechSynthesizer` from `AVFoundation`.
 - Working with an artist to quickly upload photos via FTP to a server that would ultimately be shown to the corresponding group after an in-app trigger.
 Utilizes `URLSession`.
-- Using a matrix of "passwords" for each night of the event to unlock the app and start each group in the appropriate pre-planned location.
+- Using a matrix of code phrases ("passwords") for each night of the event to unlock the app and start each group in the appropriate pre-planned location.

 ## Code Phrase Entry (Group Assignment)